The64thGamer/cheeseepedia/content/ib3mch32co8w5yzc/content.md

 ***SPP Best Of 2 / Wave Bday* is one of the last few showtapes released for *ShowBiz Pizza Place's* hosting the *Rock-afire Explosion*, being released on December 6, 1990.
 For some stores, this was the last tape used before *Concept Unification* would start at their location.
-Each tape sent after {{< wiki-link "SPP Christmas '89 Wave Bday" >}} would become increasingly more rare as stores would convert to *3-Stages.*
+Each tape sent after [SPP Christmas '89 Wave Bday] would become increasingly more rare as stores would convert to *3-Stages.*
 Despite the later years of *Cyberstar* being mostly re-used segments from earlier showtapes, the last showtapes became the 'Best of' series, bringing back every single *Cyberstar* segment for stores to have.
 It was said at